Configuration

 Bootstrap-Only Fields

-Section titled “Bootstrap-Only Fields”These 12 fields can only be set via .env.
-They are stripped from any database or file config before persisting, and shown as read-only in the admin panel.
+Section titled “Bootstrap-Only Fields”These 11 field paths are listed in BOOTSTRAP_ONLY_FIELDS (src/config/types.ts).
+They can only be set via runtime/.env, are stripped from any database or file config before persisting, and shown as read-only in the admin panel.

 | # | Field Path | Set By |